Last published 20 Dec 2017

 Why can’t I do major internal painting?

-Major internal painting should only be done by qualified tradespeople organised by FACS, so the work meets certain standards and guidelines, including fire safety.
+Major internal painting should only be done by qualified tradespeople organised by DCJ, so the work meets certain standards and guidelines, including fire safety.

 This includes surface preparation, sanding, applying undercoats or any other activities which affect the integrity of the surface.

-Always contact your local FACS office prior to commencing any painting.
+Always contact your local DCJ office prior to commencing any painting.

 How do you decide which properties receive major internal painting?